zackargyle/react-bash/README.md

-# ReactBash
+# \<ReactBash /\>

-ReactBash is a configurable/extendable bash terminal component.

-It provides a simple interface for adding a terminal to your application.
+ReactBash is a configurable / extendable bash terminal component.
+It provides an easy way of adding a terminal to your application.
 The terminal has a few built in base commands, and allows a simple means of extending the understandable commands.
 It boasts things like autocomplete on tab, previous command navigation, and a test suite you can trust.
 It is easy to install and get started.

 ```
 npm install --save react-bash